Maen Achwyfaen

 Maen Achwynfan

-Maen Achwynfan - Photographed 2001
+Maen Achwyfan - Photographed 2001

 Maen Achwynfan plan

-This massive stone cross stands at a five-way cross road, West of Whitford, East of Offa's Dyke and close to a row of at least four barrows.
-Although it is clearly a Christian wheel cross, narrow and flat carved on both sides and along its edges with intricate Celtic style knotwork patterns, its location in a field and nowhere near a church suggest a more distant past.
-It is in fact believed to be a Bronze Age standing stone that perhaps marked a junction of several trackways, (as it still does today) that has been 'Christianised'.
+It is in fact believed to have been a Bronze Age standing stone that perhaps marked a junction of several trackways (as it still does today) that has been 'Christianised'.
 This was a common practice, an attempt by the early church to take away some of the power that these sites held for the pagan population.
 This can also be seen at Gwytherin where a church was built to diffuse the power of an alignment of small stones.
-Further afield, a church was built within Knowlton Henge in Dorset, and in Humberside the church at Rudston was built right next to the tallest monolith in Britain.
+Further afield, a church was built within Knowlton Henge in Dorset and in East Yorkshire the church at Rudston was built right next to the tallest monolith in Britain.

-| Home | Full Glossary | Links | Email: chriscollyer@stone-circles.org.uk
+Back to Map | Home | Full Glossary | Links | Email: chriscollyer@stone-circles.org.uk